DOROTHY KAY (1577-1638)

-Alice Kingsmill was the daughter of Sir John Kingsmill of Sigmanton or Sydmonton, Hampshire (d.
+Alice Kingsmill was the daughter of Sir John Kingsmill of Sydmonton, Hampshire (d.
 August 11, 1556) and Constance Goring (c.1580/1).
 She came from a staunchly protestant family and one of her brothers was in exile during the reign of Queen Mary.
 In about 1564, although there was extreme prejudice against clerical wives in England at this time, she secretly married James Pilkington, bishop of Durham (1520-1576).
-They had four children, Deborah (b.1564), Isaac (1567/8-d.yng), Joshua (d.yng), and Ruth (b.1569).
-Negotiations for a dowry of £800 for Deborah indicate that the family was well-to-do, although not nearly so wealthy as some contemporary critics claimed.
+Their children were Deborah (b.1564), Isaac (1567/8-d.yng), Joshua (d.yng), and Ruth (b.1569).
+Negotiations for a dowry of £800 for Deborah indicate that her family was well-to-do, although not nearly so wealthy as some contemporary critics claimed.
 According to Mary Prior in “Reviled and Crucified Marriages: the position of Tudor bishop’s wives,” in Women in English Society 1500-1800, edited by Mary Prior, during her widowhood Alice may have moved to London to be near her family.

 BRIDGET KINGSMILL (1574-1606)

 Bridget Kingsmill was the daughter of Sir William Kingsmill of Sydmonton, Hampshire (1526-November 10, 1593) and Bridget Raleigh (1534-1607).
-She married Thomas Norris (1556-August 20, 1599), by whom she had one child, a daughter, Elizabeth.
-In 1598, she visited Simon Forman the astrologer, who wrote of her in his notes: “She hath a truckling in her flesh, like the stinging of nettles, and a rising of blood into her lungs, periplomania, much gravel in the reins, catarrh, fearfulness and trembling . . . she is often in great pain.”
+She married Thomas Norris (1556-August 20, 1599).
+They had one child, Elizabeth.
+In 1598, Bridget visited Simon Forman the astrologer, who wrote of her in his notes: “She hath a truckling in her flesh, like the stinging of nettles, and a rising of blood into her lungs, periplomania, much gravel in the reins, catarrh, fearfulness and trembling . . . she is often in great pain.”
 Although both A. L. Rowse and Judith Cook identify Lady Norris as Bridget Vere, granddaughter of Lord Burghley and wife of Francis Norris, later earl of Berkshire, and agree from Forman’s other notes that her troubles were caused by a botched abortion, Bridget Vere was only fourteen in 1598 and not yet married to Norris.
 In addition, the Lady Norris who visited Forman gave her name as “Bridget Kingsmill.”
-Rowse and Cook explain this by saying it was an alias, the name of Bridget Vere’s maid, but when there was a real Bridget Kingsmill, Lady Norris in 1598, it seems much more logical to me that this was she.
+Rowse and Cook explain this by saying it was an alias, the name of Bridget Vere’s maid, but when there was a real Bridget Kingsmill who was Lady Norris in 1598, it seems much more logical to me that this was she.
 Forman gives her age as twenty-four when she consulted him.
 In 1600, after her husband’s death in Ireland, Lady Norris was destitute.
 She wrote to Sir Walter Raleigh asking for assistance in a letter that is still extant.
-She also “harassed Sir George Carew, president of Munster, to protect her property and interests,” according to Norris’s entry in the Oxford DNB, which calls her “a strong minded and independent woman.”
-In 1601, she remarried, taking as her second husband Humphrey Pakington of Harvington Hall (c.1555-1631), a recusant.
+According to Norris’s entry in the Oxford DNB, which calls Bridget “a strong minded and independent woman,” she also “harassed Sir George Carew, president of Munster, to protect her property and interests,” In 1601, she married Humphrey Pakington of Harvington Hall (c.1555-1631), a recusant.
 In 1602, she negotiated a Crown lease of Pakington’s sequestrated estate, including Harvington Hall, to Sir Richard Verney, to whom she was related through the Raleighs of Farnborough in Warwickshire.

 CONSTANCE KINGSMILL (1551-1589)

-Constance Kingsmill was the daughter of Sir William Kingsmill of Sydmonton, Hampshire (1526-November 10, 1593) and Bridget Ralegh (1534-1607).
+Constance Kingsmill was the daughter of Sir William Kingsmill of Sydmonton, Hampshire (1526-December 11, 1593) and Bridget Raleigh (1534-1607).
 In about 1570, she married Sir Richard Fiennes of Broughton Castle, Oxfordshire, later 7th baron Saye and Sele, (1558-February 1613), her father’s ward.
 Their children were William (May 28, 1582-April 14, 1662), Anne, and Ursula.
-According to All the Queen’s Women: The Changing Place and Perception of Aristocratic Women in Elizabethan England 1558-1620 (1987) by Joan Barbara Greenbaum Goldsmith, Fiennes and his wife separated during the 1580s, but this is more likely to have been Fiennes’s second wife (see ELIZABETH CODINGHAM), from whom he separated in 1592.
+According to All the Queen’s Women: The Changing Place and Perception of Aristocratic Women in Elizabethan England 1558-1620 (1987) by Joan Barbara Greenbaum Goldsmith, Fiennes and his wife separated during the 1580s, but this is more likely to have been Fiennes’s second wife, Elizabeth Codingham, from whom he separated in 1592.

 CONSTANCE KINGSMILL (d.
 1625)

 Constance Kingsmill was the daughter of William Kingsmill of Malshanger, Hampshire (d.1592?).
-There are a confusing number of Williams and Constances in the Kingsmill family, but it appears that this one, in about 1602, married Thomas Baker of Whittingham Hall, Suffolk and Leyton, Essex (d.
+There are a confusing number of Williams and Constances in the Kingsmill family, but it appears that this Constance, in about 1602, married Thomas Baker of Whittingham Hall, Suffolk and Leyton, Essex (d.
 April 10, 1625) as his second wife.
-At the time of the marriage, Baker subscribed to an indenture by which all his lands in Essex were assigned to Constance as her jointure.
 Their children included Thomas, Richard, and Elizabeth.
-Constance died only a few months after her husband.
+At the time of their marriage, Baker subscribed to an indenture by which all his lands in Essex were assigned to Constance as her jointure.
+She died only a few months after her husband.